Dates: December 16, 2024 – January 1, 2025 / January 13 – 29, 2025

 - Stylish accommodation in Mendoza to enjoy the wine capitol of Argentina

-- Our expeditions will utilize 3 camps on Aconcagua.
+- Our expeditions will utilize 3 camps on Aconcagua during our climb.
 Our recent experience shows that adding a third, higher camp will greatly increase the summit chances for all climbers.

 We will use the normal route variation which includes a high camp 3 at the Colera (19,500 ft., 5943m).
 After climbing the normal route and reaching the summit, our team will return to high camp for rest before descending the normal route into the Plaze de Mulas Base Camp.

-Mountain Professionals is in a strategic position to offer over 13 years of experience leading expeditions to the summit of Aconcagua.
+Mountain Professionals has over 20 years of experience leading expeditions to the summit of Aconcagua.
 Our senior guides have lived and worked in Argentina for many years and have developed an all around fantastic trip to climb Aconcagua.
-From our very comfortable hotels to the private transports and superb base camp meals, we have fine tuned each and every detail along the way for a seamless experience.
+From our very comfortable hotels to the private transports and superb base camp meals, we have fine-tuned each and every detail along the way for a seamless experience.

 While at base camp, we enjoy a comfortable dining tent with table and chairs, each meal is cooked by our local staff including fresh bread, meat, vegetables, deserts and more.

 The Mountain Professionals Difference